lukakobal/crypto-price-tracker/README.md

 🚀 How to Use

-Clone the repository:
+Clone the repository

 git clone https://github.com/yourusername/crypto-price-tracker.git

-Open index.html in your browser.
+Open index.html in your browser

-Type the name of the cryptocurrency in the input field.
+Type the name of the cryptocurrency in the input field

-Click Get Price to see the current USD and EUR price.
+Click Get Price to see the current USD and EUR price

 💡 Example
 Input: bitcoin